jenkayco/Kay_lab_python_code/README.md

 *A very simple example of loading in some CESM data and saving one timestep.*
 5. plot_cosp_scam_cam6.ipynb
 *Plots outputs (including COSP2) from the MPACE SCAM case - to be used for Arctic research and for COSP2 development*
+6. python_gotchas.ipynb
+*shows some gotchas for python programming*

 ### To be added eventually...
 1. simple_CESM_spatial_plot_xarray.ipynb